You are here

 - Antiviral Cocktail for COVID-19: Dr. Stephen Sturley of Columbia’s Department of Biology is leading a multi-departmental team of scientists in the United States, New Zealand, and Japan to develop a prophylactic and treatment for COVID-19.
 Sturley and Dr. Andrew Munkacsi of Victoria University of Wellington are developing an antiviral cocktail that inhibits the NPC1 pathway, therefore blocking viral replication by preventing enveloped viruses from disassembling in the lysosomes of infected cells.
 The antiviral cocktail combines an NPC1 inhibitor and inhibitors targeting genes selected from a list of interacting proteins.
 Sturley and Munkacsi, along with Dr. Szabolcs Marka from Columbia’s Department of Physics and Dr. Zsuzsa Marka from the Columbia Astrophysics Lab, have identified commercially available, FDA-approved drugs that directly engage the NPC1 pathway and are ready to begin testing efficacy against SARS-COV-2.
 Sturley is also working with Drs.
 Marka and Marka to develop machine-based monitoring of NPC1 pathway engagement to determine if administered therapeutics are having the intended effect.
 Read more about this effort here.

 - Protease Inhibitors for COVID-19 Treatment: Given that anti-viral protease inhibitors have served as breakthrough treatments for other viral infections such as HIV, and given that the structure of the SARS-CoV-2 3CL protease has been reported, Drs.
 Brent Stockwell and David Ho propose that structure-guided discovery, optimization, and development of such protease inhibitors is feasible on a rapid timescale to develop a therapeutic option for treating COVID-19 patients.
 They are investigating optimization of compounds that already potently inhibit SARS1 and/or SARS2 3CL proteases and a screen of > 3 billion compounds for additional binders using a DNA-encoded library.
+More information is available in this Nature article.

 - Monoclonal Antibodies for COVID-19 Treatment: Dr. David Ho will lead an effort aimed at developing monoclonal antibodies, molecules that can bind to the surface of the coronavirus and neutralize the infectivity of the virus.
 His team will try to isolate antibodies from blood cells of patients who no longer have the virus and have recovered from 2019-nCoV infection.
 Then they will engineer the virus-neutralizing antibodies further to optimize their potency against 2019-nCoV.
 The most promising antibodies will be tested against actual coronavirus in the lab as well as in animal models.